nirmata/demo-namespaces-as-a-service/README.md

 This repository contains a demo of self-service namespaces using GitOps and Policy as Code (PaC).

+The setup runs ArgoCD on its own `hub` cluster and creates namespaces and applications on a `shared` cluster.
+For the demo, we will use `kind` clusters for both.
+In a production setup the `shared` cluster will have auto-scalers for resizing.

 ## Installation

 1. Install [kind](https://kind.sigs.k8s.io/) and create a cluster for ArgoCD: